Patterns and Dynamics of Netflix TV Show Popularity

+Statistical physics and information theory provide useful tools for studying social systems, especially in areas like opinion dynamics, content spread, and collective behavior.
+These methods treat society as a network of interacting individuals and help researchers measure influence and information flow in complex systems~\cite{durlauf1999can,peng2017social}.
+Building on this perspective, statistical-physics-inspired approaches have been applied across diverse domains, including cultural diffusion through music~\cite{duenas2023structure}, the interplay between media and public attention~\cite{kwak2018we}, and the role of international trade networks in the spread of COVID-19~\cite{antonietti2022world}.
+In parallel, information-theoretic approaches have also been widely used to analyze diverse types of data, such as estimating the limits of predictability in human mobility using entropy measures~\cite{song2010limits}, examining influence among news outlets and troll accounts on Twitter~\cite{south2022information}.
+In this study, we analyze cross-country viewing patterns with an information-theoretic approach, based on 822 days of daily top-ranked Netflix TV shows across 71 countries.

-To fill this gap, we use an information-theoretic approach to study cross-country viewing patterns.
-We analyze 822 days of daily top-ranked Netflix TV show rankings across 71 countries.
-Our analysis is based on three core measures from information theory—Shannon entropy, mutual information, and Kullback-Leibler (KL) divergence~\cite{shannon1948mathematical, cover1999elements}.
+Our analysis is based on three core measures from information theory--Shannon entropy, mutual information, and Kullback-Leibler (KL) divergence~\cite{shannon1948mathematical, cover1999elements}.
 Entropy measures how varied the top-ranked shows are within a country.
 Mutual information shows how similar the viewing patterns are between two countries.